THE MANUAL AND THE GARDEN

 A gardener’s manual is not the garden.
 One can memorize the manual and be absolutely correct, and still not have a garden.
 So it is that one can believe the facts concerning Jesus Christ and confess these facts and never become a new creation.
 It happens every day!

-There are Christian people who have embraced Romans 10:9,10 and continue to gossip, slander, backbite, criticize, hate people, refuse to forgive those who have offended them, who are proud, arrogant, haughty, unteachable, who lie, steal, seek preeminence, who do immoral things, who cause division among the church members, who manipulate circumstances insuring that they always get what they want.
+There are Christian people who have embraced Romans 10:9,10 and continue to gossip, slander, backbite, criticize, hate people, refuse to forgive those who have offended them, who are proud, arrogant, haughty, unteachable, who lie, steal, seek preeminence, who do immoral things, who cause division among the church members, who manipulate circumstances ensuring that they always get what they want.

 Because of our incorrect theology we do not pay to much attention to such behavior in the churches.
 But the Lord Jesus Christ is extremely upset with these attitudes and actions and sends judgment upon us because of them.